scholarslab/praxis/scratchpad/web-hosting.md

 ## Hosting

 Once you have your content (and skills) in place, you'll need a place to put your awesome site.
-A few, (not complete!), are listed below:
+A few (not complete!) are listed below:

 * [Github Pages](https://pages.github.com)
 * [heroku](https://heroku.com)